Land Covenants – protecting or preventing development?

 Inflexible material requirements, like obligations to use only certain types of cladding, which have become obsolete or problematic over time.
 These requirements can also prevent the use of new superior materials and building innovations.

-There has been some relevant change (such as the use of the land or in the character of the neighbourhood) which means that the covenant should be modified or removed;
+There has been a material change in the use of the land or the character of the neighbourhood;